 The Testing Services Center at AAMU is an open center for CLEP administrations.
-Examinations are scheduled on an individual basis and are available year-round, with the exception of the English Composition with Essay Examination.
-This test is only offered in January, April, June, and October.
+Examinations are scheduled on an individual basis and are available year-round.

 Enrolled students who want to take CLEP examinations to substitute for specific courses or who want to obtain additional information about the CLEP, should contact the Testing Services Center.
 Credit awarded through the CLEP must be recorded on a student's transcript no later than the end of the semester in which the examination is taken.